acrobat130/frontend-nanodegree-mobile-portfolio/README.md

+## Website Performance Optimization portfolio project

 In order to run this project application,
-1. Clone this repo to your local machine.
+  1. Fork and clone this repo to your local machine.
-2. Type "python -m SimpleHTTPServer" into the terminal to start a local server.
+  2. Type `python -m SimpleHTTPServer` into the terminal to start a local server.
-3. In your browser, navigate to http://localhost:8000 (8000 or whatever port the server is listening on).
+  3. In your browser, navigate to `http://localhost:8000` (8000 or whatever port the server is listening on).

-The following optimizations were made to meet the specifications for the Critical Rendering Path, Frame Rate, and Computation Efficiency:
+__The following optimizations were made to meet the specifications for the Critical Rendering Path, Frame Rate, and Computation Efficiency:__

-Optimizations for index page:
+__Optimizations for index page:__
   - rezised, compressed images
   - added async script tags
   - made css non-blocking on page load

-Optimizations to views/js/main.js (for pizza.html page):
+__Optimizations to views/js/main.js (for pizza.html page):__
 - refactored pizza slider into % widths to remove forced synchronous layout
 - moved pizzasDiv reference to document.getElementById outside of for loop around line 490
 - updatePositions function: moved reference to scrollTop outside of loop